bbauska/JS-g4g/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>JavaScript <b><mark>const</mark></b></h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>This keyword is used to declare variable locally.
+<p>This keyword is used to declare variable <b>locally</b>.
 If you use this keyword to declare a variable
-then the variable will only be accessible within that block similar to the variable defined by using let and difference between let and const is that the variables declared using const values
+then the variable will only be accessible within that block similar to the variable defined by using let and difference between let and const is that the variables declared using <b>const</b> values
 <b><mark>can’t be reassigned</mark></b>.
 So we should assign the value while declaring the variable.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Syntax:</h4>